freemint/teradesk/readme.txt

-If you use  (Single)  TOS version 1.04  (also known as TOS 1.4)  or greater, you can  set it up by installing it  as an application, and then setting its boot  status to 'Auto' (remember to save the desktop configuration).
+If you use  (Single)  TOS version 1.04  (also known as TOS 1.4)  or greater, you can  set it up by installing it  as an application, and then setting its boot status to 'Auto' (remember to save this desktop configuration).
 As from now on  Tera Desktop will take over  all  desktop tasks, prior to saving the desktop  configuration  all  other  applications  should be deinstalled, all unneeded  icons removed from the desktop and all windows closed.
 This is not